 SAQ pricing

-SAQ D Service Provider cost 2026: payment-adjacent SP pricing read
+SAQ D Service Provider cost 2026: the drivers, not a price

 Controls